jcvanly/Assembly-Silos/README.md

 - View the current value of each input stream and all previous values written to an output stream

-## Bugs

-- Values being transferred shown on the GUI:
-  - Since the javafx is updated after the transfer is done, the value being transferred is not shown on the GUI.
-However, the value is transferred correctly and is displayed after the transfer is done.

 ## Getting Started

 To run the Assembly Silos project, follow these steps: